GREG BENNICK - KEYNOTE SPEAKER

 ABOUT GREG

-Greg Bennick knows about focus.
-Though reading about his life, you wouldn’t know that.
-He is a best-selling author, a keynote thought leader, a noted rare coin researcher, a TEDx speaker and speaking coach, a humanitarian philanthropist, and an influencer devoted to transforming the world by inspiring personal and social change.
+Greg Bennick knows about focus, though reading about his life, you wouldn’t know that.
+He is a best-selling author, a keynote thought leader, a noted rare coin expert, a TEDx speaker and speaking coach, a humanitarian philanthropist, and an influencer devoted to transforming the world by inspiring personal and social change.
+How's that for a resumé?

-For the last three decades he has traveled the world listening to people and what they most want and need.
-He's come to realize that people want to matter.
-They want to feel that they matter.
-They want to be part of something meaningful.
-Here is how he helps organizations like yours find that level of inspiration.
+For the last three decades Greg has traveled the world studying what people want most.
+He's come to know that people need to matter and to feel that they are part of something meaningful.
+Here's a little about Greg, and ideas about how he helps organizations like yours find renewed inspiration.

 Keynote Speaker